TrevorPilley/phone-number-parser/README.md

 - Sets the `IsPager` and `IsVirtual` properties as appropriate for mobile phone numbers.
 - The `IsDataOnly` property is not currently set for Ireland mobile numbers.
 - Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 0800).

+### Italy

+- 0, 3 and 8 numbers are supported
+- 0 numbers are geographically assigned so the geographic area is included.
+- The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Italy mobile numbers.
+- Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 800 and 803).

 ### United Kingdom